sachini-swivel/nvm/README.md

 #### Installing in Docker

-To install `nvm` in Docker, you may need to prepare you image's environment in advanced in order to use `node` & `npm`.
+To install `nvm` in Docker, you may need to prepare your image's environment in advance in order to use `node` & `npm`.
 Here's a winning recipe:

 ```Dockerfile
 # set your target node version